SHAREHOLDER ALERT: The Gross Law Firm Notifies Shareholders of Triplepoint Venture Growth BDC Corp. of a Class Action Lawsuit and a Lead Plaintiff Deadline of August 15, 2023 – (NYSE: TPVG)

-NEW YORK, June 22, 2023 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of Triplepoint Venture Growth BDC Corp.
+NEW YORK, June 29, 2023 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of Triplepoint Venture Growth BDC Corp..

 Shareholders who purchased shares of TPVG during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.